purescript-contrib/purescript-argonaut-codecs/README.md

 However, quite often your data type will require representation as an object.
 This library provides combinators in `Data.Argonaut.Decode.Combinators` which are useful for decoding objects into PureScript types by looking up keys in the object and decoding them according to their `DecodeJson` instances.

-- Use `.:` (`getField`) to decode a field where the value must exist
+- Use `.:` (`getField`) to decode a field; if the field is missing, this will decode to a `Maybe`
-- Use `.:?` (`getFieldOptional'`) to decode a field where the key may not exist, or the value may be `null`
-- Use `.:!` (`getFieldOptional`) to decode a field where the key may not exist.
-If the key exists, the value will be decoded -- even if it is `null`.
-This is rare; most of the time you want `.:?` instead.
-- Use `.!=` (`defaultField`) to provide a default value for a field which may not exist.
+- Use `.=` (`defaultField`) to provide a default value for a field which may not exist.
 If decoding fails, you'll still get an error; if decoding succeeds with a value of type `Maybe a`, then this default value will handle the `Nothing` case.

 Let's use these combinators to decode a `Json` object into our `AppUser` record.

 The `decodeJson` function returns an `Either String a` value; `Either` is a monad, which means we can use convenient `do` syntax to write our decoder.
 If a step in decoding succeeds, then its result is passed to the next step.
 If any step in decoding fails, the entire computation will abort with the error it encountered.